 Built: 1897 (Friedrichsteg) and 1898 (Wilhelmsteg)

 There are two characteristics that make these bridges special.
 Both of them are the only arch bridges of its type serving the city.
 And both of them serve pedestrians and cyclists.
 Both were constructed using sandstone and lime thus resembling a tan-colored appearance.
 The difference between the two are that the roadway is curved in the Wilhelmsteg, whereas in the Friedrichsteg, the roadway is bent upwards in a slant, making a point at the center of the span.
+Furthermore, unlike the Wilhelmsteg, the Friedrichsteg is one of only a handful of arch bridges that has both an open and closed spandrel design.
+The Wilhelmsteg is an open spandrel arch.
 While the Wilhelmsteg was renovated in 2002, the Friedrichsteg still retains its original appearance although renovation will most likely happen in a few years.
 Both serve the Gera Bike Trail leading to Luisenpark and all points to the south and west.